Danbury, Connecticut: Mercury poisoning

 The use of mercuric nitrate in the felting process poisoned many workers in the hat factories, creating a condition called erethism, also called "mad hatter disease."
 The condition, known locally as the "Danbury shakes", was characterized by slurred speech, tremors, stumbling, and, in extreme cases, hallucinations.
 The effect of mercury on the workers' health was first noted in the late 19th century.
 While workers in the Danbury factories lobbied for controls on mercury in the early 20th century, a government study on the health effects of mercury was not conducted until 1937.
 The State of Connecticut announced a ban on mercury in hatmaking in 1941.

 While Danbury hat factories stopped using mercury in the 1940s, the mercury waste has remained in the Still River and adjacent soils, and has been detected at high levels in the 21st century.

 Industry decline

 By the 1920s, the hat industry was in decline.
 By 1923, only six manufacturers were left in Danbury, which increased the pressure on workers.
-After World War II, returning GIs went hatless, a trend that accelerated through the 1950s, dooming the city's hat industry.
+After World War II, returning soldiers went hatless, a trend that accelerated through the 1950s, dooming the city's hat industry.
 The city's last major hat factory, owned by Stetson, closed in 1964.
 The last hat was made in Danbury in 1987 when a small factory owned by Stetson closed.